 3. Loss of appetite during teething

-Loss of appetite is a common symptom of teething and there is nothing to worry about if your child is eating less or preferring only a certain type of food.
+Loss of appetite is a common symptom of teething and there is nothing to worry about if your child is eating less or prefers only a certain type of food.
 Do not force feed your child at all, as it will even cause him or her to eat less.
 The symptom will go away slowly in a few days and your child will start eating again.
+You can give more of fluids to your child.
+Kids sometimes prefer cold liquids and smoothies.

 4. Fever and diarrhoea

-Teething causes only one degree rise in temperature in kids and any high grade fever which is present should be addressed immediately and you should visit your pediatrician.
+Teething causes only one degree rise in temperature in kids and any high grade fever which is present should be addressed immediately and you should visit your pediatrician as it is not because of teething

-During teething kids tend to put everything in mouth which causes stomach infection and therefore diarrhoea.
-The best is to maintain a very good hygiene by cleaning the babies surrounding and frequently washing babies hands.
-A pediatrician should be consulted immediately if your child is having diarrhoea.
+During teething kids tend to put everything in mouth which causes stomach infection and therefore diarrhea.
+The best is to maintain a very good hygiene by cleaning the baby’s surrounding and frequently washing baby’s hands.
+A pediatrician should be consulted immediately if your child is having diarrhea.
+Keep the child well hydrated.
+Again do not force feed.

 5. Teething sequence